easydiffusion/sdkit/README.md

 `sdkit`:
 1. is a fresh attempt at a simple, lightweight toolkit for Stable Diffusion projects.
-2. natively includes frequently-used projects like GFPGAN and RealESRGAN
+2. natively includes frequently-used projects like GFPGAN and RealESRGAN.
-3. works with the popular `.ckpt` and `.safetensors` model format (instead of only the diffusers format)
+3. works with the popular `.ckpt` and `.safetensors` model format (instead of only the diffusers format).
-4. includes memory optimizations for low-end GPUs
+4. includes memory optimizations for low-end GPUs.
-5. built-in support for running on multiple GPUs
+5. built-in support for running on multiple GPUs.
-6. can download models from any server
+6. can download models from any server.
-7. auto-scans for malicious models
+7. auto-scans for malicious models.
-8. includes 14 samplers (including k-samplers)
+8. includes 14 samplers (including k-samplers).
-9. born out of the needs of the new Stable Diffusion AI Art scene, starting Aug 2022
+9. born out of the needs of the new Stable Diffusion AI Art scene, starting Aug 2022.

 This is not to say that `diffusers` can't do these.
 The easy-to-use API of `diffusers` is an inspiration for `sdkit`.